jloOop/simulation-of-my-PhD-work-at-Tuebingen/README.md

 # simulation-of-my-PhD-work-at-Tuebingen
-Here is the simulation of my PhD project for meta material.
+Here is the simulation of my future PhD project for meta material.